Taking Pictures, Changing Lives.

 Taking Pictures, Changing Lives was founded in 2009 by development photographer Adam Dickens.

 In the last 9 years Taking Pictures, Changing Lives have made over 70 visits to charity projects and partners on 4 continents, flown 20 times round the world, (to the moon and back!) spent more than 17 months abroad documenting the work of 25 small charities working in 15 countries and gifted over 60,000 photos to those charities.
 These charities are helping whole communities out of poverty, restoring dignity and lost hope.

-We have extensive experience working in Uganda, Kenya, Tanzania, Malawi, Rwanda, Zambia, Ghana, Togo, India, Nepal, Peru and Sri Lanka, as well as the UK, Greece & Bulgaria.
+We have extensive experience working in Uganda, Kenya, Tanzania, Malawi, Rwanda, Zambia, Ghana, Togo, India, Nepal, Peru, Guatemala and Sri Lanka, as well as the UK, Greece & Bulgaria.

 Read our Annual Review: How Pictures Changed Lives in 2018